Dungeons-of-Kathallion/Dungeons-of-Kathallion/.github/CONTRIBUTING.md

 If you find a bug in the code and can quickly fix it, please create a pull request.
 It should be merged shortly, if you fix it correctly.
 If you have an addition to the code, there is a checklist for you to fill out.
 1) TEST YOUR CODE!
 2) Explain what your new code does and how it would be useful.

 ### Merging
 Once an admin sees your PR, they may review it.
-Other people who have no mergine permissions may also review your pull request.
-If you have requested changes, please adress them; either explain why the requested change should not be added to your PR or fix them.
-Once you adress the reviews, the reviewers should either explain why they do not thing the reviews are adressed, submit more requested changes, or approve the PR.
-Once and admin approves a PR, they may merge it.
+Other people who have no merge permissions may also review your pull request.
+If somebody has requested changes, please address them; either explain why the requested change should not be added to your PR or fix them.
+Once you address the reviews, the reviewers should either explain why they do not think the reviews are addressed, submit more requests, or approve the PR.
+Once an admin approves a PR, they may merge it.

 ### Abandoned Pull Requests
 Sometimes something happens and someone cannot continue working on their pull request.
-They are requested to say that, but if they cannot the pull request will be left for oen month and then closed.
+They are requested to say that, but if they cannot the pull request will be left for one month and then closed.

 # For Collaborators
 ### Dealing With Your Own Pull Requests